Markitus/UOC_PG_2022_23/PAC2/README.md

  - Sounds and music loading and playing

 **Learning Outcomes:**
- - rlgl functionality and possibilities
- - Window creation, configuration and management (GLFW3)
- - Context creation (OpenGL 3.3) and extensions loading (GLAD)
+ - Window and Context creation
+ - Basic shaped drawing (immediate-mode)
  - Inputs management (keyboard, mouse) (GLFW3)
- - Basic shaped drawing defining vertex data (immediate-mode)
  - Image loading (RAM), texture creation (VRAM) and drawing
  - Tile map data loading from text file
  - Tile map collisions management
+ - Sprite Animation

 **NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.